Skip navigation

 Young Media Australia

-Young Media Australia is a unique national community organisation whose members share a strong commitment to the promotion of the healthy development of Australian children.
-Their particular interest and expertise is in the role that media experiences play in that development.
+Young Media Australia is a national community organisation with members committed to the promotion of the healthy development of Australian children.
+Their particular interest is in the role that media plays in that development.

 Australian Children's Television Foundation

-This national non-profit organisation encourages the development, production and dissemination of high-quality television programs, films and other audiovisual media for children.
+ACTF is a national non-profit organisation that encourages the development, production and dissemination of high-quality television programs, films and other audiovisual media for children.
 The ACTF site includes a complete guide to all programs produced at the ACTF since its incorporation in 1982.

 Australian Teachers of Media Vic.